redpanda-ai/Meerkat/ROADMAP.md

 			* - [x] list tasks
 			* - [x] list dependencies
 			* - [x] timeline with milestones

-	* 3/10
+	* 3/12
 		* - [ ] Advertise the Jobvite for our new position through LinkedIn.
-		* - [ ] Work with Richa on end-to-end integration strategy
-	* 3/12
-		* - [ ] Meet with Kirti on the architecture and design of our transaction data enrichment service
+		* - [x] Meet with Kirti on the architecture and design of our transaction data enrichment service
 		* - [ ] Look at traffic on early adopter program
 			* - review logs for possible bugs
 			* - try to get a sense of the traffic, report rates, etc.